jjohnjjohn000/agent_zero_gui/README.md

-# 🧠 TITAN AGENT: Autonomous OS Controller (Brutal L1)
+# 🧠 TITAN AGENT: Autonomous OS Controller (Refined Tuning)

 > **"We aren't downloading a brain.
 We are building one."**